hotwired-laravel/turbo-laravel-site/source/_bootcamp/installation.md

 # *01.* Installation

 Our first step is to create the web app and setup our local environment.
+This bootcamp [assumes you have PHP installed on your system](https://php.new/).

 ## Installing Laravel

-There are two paths in here: one uses a local installation setup, and another one that uses [Laravel Sail](https://laravel.com/docs/sail).
-Choose how you're going to run the app locally as you feel more comfortable.

-### Quick Installation

-If you have already installed PHP and Composer on your local machine, you may create a new Laravel project via [Composer](https://getcomposer.org/):
+You may create a new Laravel project using [Composer](https://getcomposer.org/):

 ```bash
 composer create-project laravel/laravel turbo-chirper